 The Petone Settlers Museum provides a significant social science resource for all age groups through the stories of a special local history that has national implications.
 Educators offer fun, interactive curriculum-linked learning programmes for students, Year 1–13.

 Education programmes encourage students to think creatively while delving into the history of New Zealand and its relationships between Māori and Pakeha.
 Students will have the opportunity to develop core key competencies within an authentic context.
-Programmes are FREE, and we welcome a koha.

 If your class has specific learning needs and you wish to do a workshop to support your topic, please approach us to discuss possibilities.